anilmainali/word-processing/README.md

 Obsessive, I know, but I'll go to my grave happier because of this ;)

 Date format is YYYY.MM.DD
-Dots are used within dates so that they should not be confused with something else.
+Dots are used within dates so that they are not confused with something else.

 Initials of the author is very important when collaborating.